OlliJeCool/OlliJeCool/README.md

 # 💫 About Me:
-I'm a student and a developer.<br>Currently learning Typescript.
+I'm a student and a developer.<br>My main language is TypeScript.
+I use the Nest.js framework for TS Backend development.

 ## 🌐 Socials: